BroadshapeSystems/coding-challenge/README.md

 We would like you to send us a link to a git repository that we can access with your implementation.

 The whole exercise should not take more than an hour to implement.

+## Solution Notes
+The strategy employed in this solution is a simple linear search and the default implementation uses linq.
+Two other implementations were written in an effort to boost performance, one does the search in parallel, the other avoids using linq.
+However, as can be seen by the results below the parallel implementation significantly reduced performance and the non linq implementation showed little or no improvement over the default.

+N.B.
+The two methods AssertSizeCounts/AssertColorCounts in SearchEngineTestsBase have been updatd to properly reflect the search criteria.

+## Performance
+Performance was tested with the release build configuration using an average of 5 runs and a 4 core machine.

+#Linq Implementation (Search(...))

+5000 Shirts: 94ms
+10,000,000 14.5s

+#Linq Parallel Implementation (SearchParallel(...))

+5000 Shirts: 144ms
+10,000,000 16.4s

+#Non Linq Implementation (SearchWithoutLinq(...))
+5000 Shirts: 93ms
+10,000,000 14.8s